nottheswimmer/asyncrepo/README.md

 ## Currently supported repositories

 - `confluence.pages.Pages` - Confluence pages belonging to a given organization
+- `file.csv.Rows` - CSV rows within a given file specified by filepath or URL
 - `github.repos.Repos` - GitHub repositories belonging to a given user or organization.
 - `greenhouse.jobs.Jobs` - Greenhouse jobs belonging to a given board.
 - `jira.issues.Issues` - JIRA issues belonging to a given organization.